insen/blog/_posts/2018-05-16-The-Selfish-Test.md

 * And then based on that configuration data determines a remote target network folder.
 * And then based on this remote folders location, switches to the corresponding configured account, which has folder write access, to copy this generated file to the target remote folder.
 * Oh!
 And the method which copies the file over is buried deep in code as a private method which is called at the end of this entire process.
-* And no, not every line of this code-base has automated tests. _You come with with list of whys and therefores, and chances are we'll have a few in common_.
+* And no, not every line of this code-base has automated tests. _You come up with your list of whys and therefores, and chances are we'll have a few in common_.
 The testing on this is a mix of unit, API, integration, selenium and manual testing.
 * And the existing code-base which runs this uses windows integration which needs a complex Active Directory setup which does not exist.
 It has a way of falling back to a hard-coded account based authentication implementation for local testing purposes.

 Your job is to run that private method under a different user-account. _Lets hear it again now for that Windows Impersonation thing._